GardenGroupUO/Organisms/Documentation/source/index.rst

 ..
-The Genetic Algorithm for Research and Development on Nanoclusters (Organisms) documentation master file, created by sphinx-quickstart on Mon Oct  1 08:10:30 2018.
+The Otago Research Genetic Algorithm for Nanoclusters, Including Structural Methods and Similarity (Organisms) documentation master file, created by sphinx-quickstart on Mon Oct  1 08:10:30 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.